Generating function for projected entangled-pair states: The generating function

-where the projectors can be evaluated through the singular value decomposition~\cite{Corboz2014} and a similar process can be conducted for the row and corner tensors.
+where the tensor projectors~(dark green triangles) can be evaluated through the singular value decomposition~\cite{Corboz2014} and a similar process can be conducted for the row and corner tensors.
 With the projectors inserted, now we show the complete tensor network for the norm matrix in Fig.~\ref{fig:fig1}.
-Note that here we demonstrate how to compress our tensor graphs vertically but in fact the similar action is taken along the horizontal direction.
+Note that here we show explicitly how to compress our tensor graphs vertically but in fact the similar action is also taken along the horizontal direction.
 We can then take the average of these two compressed tensor graphs as $G_{\mathbf{N}}(\lambda, B)$.

-For $G_{\mathbf{H}}(\lambda, \mu, B)$, we need to insert the generating function of $\hat{H}_{\textbf{r}, \textbf{r}+1}$ in between the bra and ket layers.
-In practice, since we make use of the projectors to compress the tensor graphs, the calculation is conducted twice; that is to say, we include $G_{\hat{H}}$ in all the vertical~(horizontal) bonds and compress the tensor graph for each column~(row).
+The motivation for the above mentioned splitting the contraction of $G_{\mathbf{N}}(\lambda, B)$ into two is due to the insertion of local Hamiltonian terms for $G_{\mathbf{H}}(\lambda, \mu, B)$.
+Note that the tensor projectors intuitively would reduce the correlation between nearby sites, which is undesirable when inserting the local Hamiltonian operators.
+Therefore, in practice, we conduct the insertion of $\hat{H}_{\textbf{r}, \textbf{r}+\hat{x}}$ and $\hat{H}_{\textbf{r}, \textbf{r}+\hat{y}}$ separately, resulting in the tensor contractions along the horizontal and vertical directions, respectively.
+More specifically, we include $G_{\hat{H}}$ in all the vertical~(horizontal) bonds and compress the tensor graph for each column~(row).

-The scheme is now clear and all we need to do is to first contract the {\it finite} tensor network in Eqs.~\eqref{eq:genfuncNorm} and \eqref{eq:genfuncHam} (with projectors inserted), and then compute the derivatives using either AD or any other way of numerical finite difference approach.
-Then, by solving the eigenvalue equation Eq.~\eqref{eq:eigenvalue_projected} after getting $\textbf{N}$ and $\textbf{H}$, we then obtain the impurity tensors with corresponding energies.
+The scheme is now clear and all we need to do is to first contract the {\it finite} tensor network in Eqs.~\eqref{eq:genfuncNorm} and \eqref{eq:genfuncHam} (with tensor projectors inserted), and then compute the derivatives using either AD or any other ways of numerical finite difference approach.
+Then, by solving the eigenvalue equation Eq.~\eqref{eq:eigenvalue_projected} after getting $\textbf{N}$ and $\textbf{H}$, we obtain the impurity tensors with corresponding energies.
+With zero modes in the norm matrix projected out, the excited states constructed with the impurity tensors are then orthogonal to each other, and also orthogonal to the ground state.